 1. Treat GDPR as an opportunity, not an obstacle

-From the moment GDPR was announced, it was portrayed negatively, and huge obstacle for businesses utilising email marketing as a re-engagement / retention tool.
+From the moment GDPR was announced, it was portrayed negatively and as a huge obstacle for businesses utilising email marketing as a re-engagement / retention tool.
 This attitude towards GDPR sets your business up for failure, so focusing on the opportunity GDPR brings is vital.

 Although it may have caused some setbacks or additional work to ensure your marketing is compliant, it's actually a great opportunity for companies to take a fresh approach in how they collect, obtain and manage their data, and improve their email practices.

-It’s also an opportunity to concentrate on giving your customers real value, and have a meaningful experiences and a positive customer journey with you in exchange for their data.
+It’s also an opportunity to concentrate on giving your customers real value, and have a meaningful experience and a positive customer journey with you in exchange for their data.